dOrgTech/docs/handbook/lifecycle/referral-program.md

 👉 Additional steps may be added if TL consider that a Code Challenge will give a better overview of the candidate.
 If so, TL needs to provide the Code Challenge to the Talent Acquisition to ensure that all stakeholders are aligned and to avoid miscommunication.

-* Non-Technical interview: 45 minutes with PM to ensure that the profile has the minimum skills that we are looking for based on seniority.
+* Non-Technical interview: 45 minutes with Comms Lead to ensure that the profile has the minimum skills that we are looking for based on seniority.

-👉Additional steps may be add if PM considerate that a Business Case will give a better overview of the candidate.
-If so, the PM needs to provide the Business Case to the Talent Acquisition to ensure that all stakeholders are aligned and to avoid miscommunication.
+👉Additional steps may be add if Comms Lead considerate that a Business Case will give a better overview of the candidate.
+If so, the Comms Lead needs to provide the Business Case to the Talent Acquisition to ensure that all stakeholders are aligned and to avoid miscommunication.

 **Making a decision**